 The National Institutes of Health (NIH) has issued its Final NIH Policy for Data Management and Sharing Plans (DMSP) to promote the management and sharing of scientific data generated from NIH-funded or conducted research.
 This policy will require the submission of Data Management and Sharing Plans at the time of grant application, effective January 25, 2023.
 See more under NIH Data Management and Sharing Policy (2023).

 What is a Data Management Plan?

 A DMP is a living document: Research is all about discovery, and the process of doing research sometimes requires you to shift gears and revise your intended path.
 Your DMP is a living document that you may need to alter as the course of your research changes.
-Remember, any time your research plans change, you should review your DMP to make sure that it still meets your needs.
+Remember, any time your research plans change, you should review your DMP to ensure that it still meets your needs.

 - Types of data: What is the source of your data?
 In what formats are your data?
-Will your data be fixed or will it change over time?
+Will your data be fixed, or will it change over time?
 How much data will your project produce?

 - Contextual details (metadata): How will you document and describe your data?

-- Storage, backup and security: How and where will you store and secure your data?
+- Storage, backup, and security: How and where will you store and secure your data?

 - Provisions for protection/privacy: What privacy and confidentiality issues must you address?